-Stakeholders Benefit from National Leadership.
-In fragile settings, the key to a more lineal progression from emergency to transition-to-development is not only service delivery, but to provide an inspiration for peoples' hope and belief in their leaders and their own government.
-Service delivery by third-party actors can get services delivered and favourably influence the 'push-pull' equation, but it cannot inspire a nation or a fragile part of it to move forward together.
+3. Stakeholders Benefit from National Leadership

+In fragile settings the key to a more linear progression from emergency to transition-todevelopment is not only service delivery, but provision of inspiration for peoples' hope and belief in their leaders and their own government.
+Service delivery by third-party actors can ensure that services are delivered and favourably influence the 'push-pull' equation, but it cannot inspire a nation or a fragile part of it to move forward together.

-When, with the best of intentions, third-party actors step-in to replace the government and claim service delivery as their own, the regrettable effect is that the government's ability to establish credible leadership among its citizens is undermined.
+When, with the best of intentions, third-party actors step in to replace the government and claim service delivery as their own, the regrettable effect is that the government's ability to establish credible leadership among its citizens is undermined.
 For a newly independent nation, a strategic communications strategy is thus crucial.
-It must be consistent in its message: This government has the will and capacity to lead.
-It is present and it is responding to the needs to its citizens.
+It must be consistent in its message, namely that the government has the will and capacity to lead: it is present and is responding to the needs of its citizens.

 An 'embedded approach' is, first and foremost, grounded in an unambiguous understanding that a new government must be consistently supported and positioned to lead - from Day One.
-To unwittingly undermine this message alters internal dynamics in ways that are not only unhelpful to government, but are harmful to the larger aims of peace, stability and consolidation of a new nation's identity as a sovereign state.
+To unwittingly undermine this message alters internal dynamics in ways that are not only unhelpful to government, but are harmful to the wider aims of peace, stability and consolidation of a new nation's identity as a sovereign state.

-Ultimately the embedded approach is coherent method to offer assistance in a way that is sensitive, appropriate to local contexts and truly appreciated by those who carry the responsibility of uniting a new nation.
+Ultimately the embedded approach is a coherent method of offering assistance in a way that is sensitive, appropriate to local contexts and truly appreciated by those who carry the responsibility for uniting a new nation.

-4. The possible impact of the embedded approach on State building, Governance and Sustainable development
+4. The possible impact of the embedded approach on State-building, Governance and Sustainable Development